flugg/laravel-responder/README.md

 ```

 ***
 _As you might have noticed, unlike Fractal, you don't need to worry about creating resource objects like `Item` and `Collection`.
-The package will make one for you based on the data type, however, you may wrap your data in a resource to override this._
+The package will make one for you based on the data type, however, you may wrap your data in a resource object to override this._
 ***

 ### Setting Resource Key